 Fortunately, the Gozney Dome has been carefully engineered using high quality materials.
-The outside surface of the Dome (the shell) is made using a ceramic bonded coating, making it suitable for outdoor use in different weather conditions without risk of damage or rust.
+The outside surface of the Dome (the shell) is made using a ceramic bonded coating, so it can withstand the elements without risk of damage or rust.
 The surface of the oven also feels very nice to the touch, in my opinion.

 The internal components of the Gozney Dome are all made using high quality 304 Stainless Steel.
 304 Stainless Steel has a minimum of 18% chromium, 8% nickel and is combined with a maximum of 0.08% carbon, which gives it the ability to withstand the extremely high temperatures of the Gozney Dome without degrading or melting.

-The baking surface of the Gozney Dome is made from a 1.2 inch thick cordierite baking stone that covers the interior surface from rim to rim.
+The baking surface of the Gozney Dome is made from an extra thick 1.2 inch cordierite baking stone that covers the interior surface from rim to rim.
 This means that nearly every inch of the Gozney Dome’s interior can be used for baking pizza at an extremely hot temperature.